muellerzr/minimal-trainer-zoo/README.md

 TODO: Link to task docs in readme

+## What is this repository?

+this collection contains a variety of task scrips for Hugging Face `transformers`, but kept to a minimal level to enhance readability, hackability, and for learning.

 ## How to Run

 Each script is self-contained and requires no arguments.
 Simply: